kipkorirgideon/wallet-service/README.md

-# Review: Daily Send Limits
+# PR Review: Daily Send Limits

 I took a look at the structure and I think it's a good start.
 The `check_daily_limit` check and the GraphQL field for headroom all make sense.
 However, I found a few